designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 So it would seem that
 [spatio-temporal smearing](multiple-drafts-dennett-spatio-temporal.html)
 presents no particular problem for the (functional) Cartesian Theatre.
-Dennett's next attempt to deconstruct the Cartesian Theatre is based on another revealing empirical phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
+Dennett's next attempt to eliminate the Theatre is based on another revealing empirical phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
 Dennett does a brilliant job of deconstructing the apparent oddity of these temporal tricks, showing how they can be made sense of by understanding consciousness as an _ex post facto_ interpretation of reality, rather than a real-time "phenomenal correlate" of perceptual processing.

 The empirical component of Dennett's argument draws mainly on the so-called